-Audit reports shall remain the property of the company and shall not be released, in whole or part, to a third party without the company's prior consent (except where required by law).
+Audit reports shall remain the property of the company and shall not be released, in whole or part, to a third party without the company's prior consent (except where required by law, accreditation bodies and GFSI Integrity Program).
 This consent for distribution of the audit report must be in writing and can be granted by the company vis-à-vis the certification body and/or vis-à-vis the relevant user.
 The certification body shall keep a copy of the audit report and all supporting documentation.
 This documentation shall be stored safely and securely for a period of five (5) years.